Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/ios-swift/index.md

 You can control the level of logs that print to the developer console.

+- 'OFF': Suppresses all log messages.
-- 'INFO': Shows informative messages about events.
+- 'ERROR': Shows error messages only.
 - 'WARN': Shows error messages and warnings.
 This level logs issues that might be a problem and cause some oddities in the data.
 For example, this level would display a warning for properties with null values.
-- 'ERROR': Shows error messages only.
+- 'LOG': Shows informative messages about events.
-- 'DISABLE': Suppresses all log messages.
 - 'DEBUG': Shows error messages, warnings, and informative messages that may be useful for debugging.

-Set the log level by calling `setLogLevel` with the level you want.
+Set the log level `logLevel` with the level you want.

     ```swift
+    amplitude.logger?.logLevel = LogLevelEnum.LOG.rawValue
     ```

 ### Logged out and anonymous users